wein.plus

 Log in Become a Member

-Department in the southeast of France in the political region of Provence-Alpes-Côte d'Azur.
-It was named after the town of the same name, Vaucluse (today Fontaine-de-Vaucluse) and lies in the middle of the départements of Gard (west), Ardèche (northwest), Drôme (northeast), Alpes de Haute-Provence (east), Var (southeast) and Bouches-du-Rhône (south).
-The western border is formed by the Rhone.
-At the beginning of the fourteenth century, due to power struggles in Rome, the capital Avignon became the seat of the popes for seventy years and thus the capital of Christianity.
-In terms of wine law, Vaucluse is divided between the two regions of Provence and Rhône.
-The vineyards cover around 50,000 hectares of vines.
-The AOC areas are:
+Département in south-east France with the capital Avignon in the political region Provence-Alpes-Côte d'Azur, named after the town of Vaucluse (now Fontaine-de-Vaucluse).
+It borders the départements of Gard (west), Ardèche (north-west), Drôme (north-east), Alpes-de-Haute-Provence (east), Var (south-east) and Bouches-du-Rhône (south).
+The western border is formed by the Rhône.
+At the beginning of the 14th century, Avignon became the seat of the popes and capital of Christianity for 70 years due to power struggles in Rome.
+Vaucluse is divided between the Provence and Rhône regions in terms of wine law.
+The vineyards cover around 50,000 hectares.

 Voices of our members